UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 child, she grew up and traveled with her family all over the US.
 She received her Ph.D. in computer science from New York University and embarked on a trailblazing research career in computing and technology.
-Anita Borg became a pillar of strength for women in the field of computing and technology, founding several important communities and organizations that would change the lives of many women in the field, bringing them closer together to share their accomplishments, ideas,
+Anita Borg became a pillar of strength for w[omen in the field of computing and technology, founding several important communities and organizations that would change the lives of many women in the field, bringing them closer together to share their accomplishments, ideas,